-In order to avoid such stressful situations from the outset, you should be aware of a few things during the heat phase.
-Go out for walks at times when there are as few dogs around as possible and avoid parks or open spaces where you know there are lots of dog running around (off the lead).
+In order to avoid such situations from the outset, you should be aware of a few things during the heat phase.
+Go out for walks at times when there are as few dogs around as possible.
+Avoid parks or open spaces where you know there are lots of dog running around (off the lead).
 Only let your female off her lead during the heat phase if she follows you faithfully and put the lead back on as soon as another dog approaches you.
 As well, try to distract her on walks with intensive games.
 At home, ensure that the love-crazed dogs in your neighbourhood have a hard time entering your property.
 You're best off keeping the house doors and garden gates closed.

 Do I need heat diapers/dog nappies?

 These are dog nappies that females can wear during the heat period.
 This is recommended if they bleed heavily during pre-oestrus and red stains cannot be avoided despite their innate self-cleaning ritual.
 Caution: these nappies are not a chastity belt and cannot prevent pregnancy.